-One could argue that the definition used to build the variable has performing (six months after the loan becomes non-accrual) is rather arbitrary.
+One could argue that the definition used to build the variable Has Performing (six months after the loan becomes non-accrual) is rather arbitrary.
 To check the robustness of our results, we re-build the same variable considering alternative periods of three months and one month after the loan becomes non-accrual.
-The results using these alternative definitions (for the specification with the municipality-month, industry-month, and bank-month fixed effects) are reported in columns (2) and (3) of Table 4.
+The results using these alternative definitions (for the specification with the municipality-month and bank-month fixed effects) are reported in columns (2) and (3) of Table 3.

-Although there is a decrease in statistical significance from models (1) to (3), the estimates of different measures of Has Performing Loans has the same sign and slightly diminishing values, varying from 1.0 to 0.6 percentage points.
-Considering that the errors are clustered at the bank level (which is conservative), we argue that the result is robust to different definitions of the variable.
+Although statistical significance decreases from models (1) to (3), the estimates of different measures of Has Performing Loans has the same sign and slightly diminishing values, varying from 1.0 to 0.6 percentage points.
+Considering the errors are clustered at the bank level (which is conservative), we argue the result is robust to different definitions of the variable.
 The estimates of all other variables of interest do not change materially across models (1) to (3).

-One can say that the decision to forbear loans to state-owned firms or granted by development banks may face political pressure.
-If these firms take particular types of loans that are correlated to the probability of forbearance, then our results could be mostly driven by such pressures.
+One can say the decision to forbear loans to state-owned firms, or granted by development banks may face political pressure.
+If these firms take particular types of loans correlated to the probability of forbearance, then our results could be mostly driven by such pressures.
 To further check if the results are not biased or driven by these loans, we run a regression excluding loans made by development banks and loans taken by governmental firms from the sample.
-Results are shown in column 2 of Table 5.
+Results are shown in column 2 of Table 4.